 Bidding Automation & how to interpret prediction models

-As part of our automated bidding solution for Google Shopping, Whoop!, we use machine learning to predict conversion rates for millions of products, on various devices, each and every day.
+As part of our automated bidding solution for Google Shopping, we use machine learning to predict conversion rates for millions of products.
+On various devices, each and every day.
 In the field of machine learning, interpretability of models plays a crucial role, and so it does for us:

 When making predictions on such a large scale, it is important to understand how those predictions are made.
 Insights into the decision making of the models build up trust in the forecasts – as long as they fit the general understanding of the prediction problem – and enable finding and resolving potential errors.

 In certain practical applications, model insights, which illuminate how a model arrived at its predictions, can be even more valuable than the predictions themselves.
 Consider an example: During the pricing process, a retailer is particularly interested in understanding the link between product prices and conversion rates.
-A simple illustration (as below) might reveal that during a sale period, an increase in conversions can be expected.
-But to answer questions like “How does a 20% discount affect my conversion rates compared to a 10% discount?”, or “Do customers actually care about competitive pricing for brand XY?”, more profound techniques must be used.
+A simple illustration (as below) might reveal that during a sale period, they can expect an increase in conversions.
+But to answer questions like “How does a 20% discount affect my conversion rates compared to a 10% discount?”, or “Do customers actually care about competitive pricing for brand XY?”, we need to use more profound techniques.